 The following is a general listing of all the major behavioral qualities statistically correlated to Se development.
 The focus of this article is to paint as complete and undiluted a picture of Se’s behaviorism as possible, in an abstract sense and without modulation from any adjacent functions in a type’s hierarchy.

 The Se user will constantly be receiving a photographic feed from the outer world, and thus will have a heightened receptivity to sensory information, which can be both overwhelming when undesired and highly stimulating when accepted and honed.
 If this data absorption is sought after rather than rejected, the Se user will become so immersed in the ‘one thing’ in front of them, that everything else suddenly disappears.
 The Se user’s attention is cinematic; causing them to take in the world just as it appears with very high fidelity and this can lead to an appreciation for “realism” in the arts and other mediums.
 The focus of an Se user is linear, rather than divergent.
 They will want to sink deeply into the experience of a thing, rather than spread themselves thin and broadly.
 Unsolicited tangents can be too distracting for them; jarring their attention and focus away from their present obsession.
 Even if the Se user has multiple interests- which they inescapably do – whenever they are immersed in the subject at hand it is with an acute intrigue.
-This dedicated attention can create a hyper-vigilance and ability to mimic something after seeing it only once or twice.
-For example, if the Se user is trying to learn a new technical skill, maneuver or dance – they may observe the action and imitate the motion precisely in their own body through a translation of kinesthetic information.
-If they are learning about a handmade craft, they may notice all the bumps, lumps, scratches, and dents in objects and be quick to see the subtle differences in colors and shapes.
+This dedicated attention can create a hyper-vigilance and capacity to refine an art-form faster than others if they choose to attend to it, although each skill will be domain-specific and not necessarily translate to acuity in other areas.
+If they’re learning about a handmade craft they may notice all the bumps, lumps, scratches, and dents in objects and be quick to see the subtle differences in colors and shapes.
 Volumes of non-verbal information will collide with their attention constantly and guide them to calibrate their personal experiences accordingly.

 The most direct way this sensory calibration happens is through an active flow.
 For the Se user, flow is when the body/mind moves in rhythm with everything else in the environment, as if pulsing with the same energy.
-During these moments, the Se user exists in a 1:1 direct contact with life, which creates an intoxicating feeling.
+During these moments, the Se user exists in direct contact with life, which creates an intoxicating feeling.
 One gets lost in the moment as they fine-tune their rhythm with the situation.
-This can happen when they’re riding the waves of the ocean through surfing, hugging turns on a skateboard, freestyle dancing, freestyle rapping, beat-boxing and the like.
+This can happen when they’re singing, playing an instrument, freestyle rapping, hugging turns on a skateboard, locking in trigger reflexes in an FPS and the like.
 The Se user will get “in the zone” and feel most in their element when they can perform in real-time, making up their next move as they go.
 Adaptation is essential to an Se user and there is nothing more adaptive than reacting instantly, elegantly and with no delay to every twist and swerve life throws at you.
 The closer they are to this flow, the more aligned they’ll feel.
 Life is most invigorating when they are perfectly aligning the needs of the body, their own desires, and the situation.
-It may feel like a symphony coming together in harmony, and indeed many Se users take to music production for its capacity to create this fluidity.
+It may feel like a symphony coming together in harmony, and indeed many Se users take to music production for its capacity to create this lucidity and fluidity.
 In all their activities and ventures, whenever life is not flowing in this manner, the Se user senses it and will feel out of alignment.
-The environment will feel clumsy, suffocating and static.

 Se is also characterized by a sense of volition, as their linearity of focus quickly translates into a clarity of desire.
 There’s an implicit knowledge of what is wanted and, as a Pe function, a craving for its attainment.
 The Se type will be a go-getter; motivated to gather what it wants in a literal sense.
 Se will leverage the environment to work for them, being opportunistic and making the best of what they got.
-And the quest for this attainment will carry a delicious competitiveness, giving Se users an added layer of vitality, but also of a self-assertion in reality.
+And the quest for this attainment will carry a delicious zeal, giving Se users an added layer of vitality, but also of a self-assertion in reality.
 The Se user occupies the place where they stand, making their will known by their very composure.
 Then, as they lock onto their target, they inadvertently create adversity as opposite wills always exist and chase after the same or competing resources.
 This only greater fuels their thirst for stimulation and arousal, as they get immersed in the hunt.
-The challenge of going after their pursuits will be part of the very flow they so delight in navigating, and this quest for vigor can often manifest in hobbies such as drag racing, martial arts, sports and other daring activities.
+The challenge of going after their pursuits will be part of the very flow they so delight in navigating, and this quest for vigor can often manifest in hobbies such as racing, martial arts and other daring activities.
+But this ambition, while capable of leading to sprints of great productivity, is not motivated by any type of fiscality or conscientiousness.
+For Se the desire to win is not sought for the long term procurement of resources, but is instead motivated by some stimulating challenge that reality posits and which is invigorating for them to flirt with.

-By the same token, not having dynamic movement happening will feel like stagnation and an absence of thriving.
-While Se users are prone to over-stimulation if the stimuli is unwanted, they also are prone to under-stimulation, and they need to constantly monitor this balance; adding or subtracting sensory experiences accordingly, in order to remain in an optimal state.
-When things are silent and unstimulating, a claustrophobia may be felt.
-Boredom sets in like a depressive weight.
+By the same token, not having dynamic movement happening will feel like an absence of thriving.
+While Se users are prone to over-stimulation if the stimuli is unwanted, they also are prone to under-stimulation if their environment is not allowing an outlet for creative flow.
+Se will have a low tolerance for being forced to attend to things they dislike.
+If they’re denied of freedom to explore the world actively, suffocation sets in like a depressive weight.
 The Se user has a need to “move” and see; to scan the next corner.
 They’ll be prone to pack up their bags and head off into town on a whim.
 The Se user lives a mobile life, constantly making things happen as they encounter different situations.
 But this necessity for motion can also be a curse; interfering with family plans or the practical constraints of life.
 As children, Se user may be overly active an it may be hard for their parents to find a constructive outlet for their energy at all times.
 The Se user may have little tolerance for routine and get into trouble for misadventures undergone in an attempt to abate the dread of idleness.
 Family members may pressure them to stay indoors or not go out as much, but often the Se user will not listen and either sneak out or find a way to explore without permission.

 Due to this careful crafting of sensory experience, Se users will often take to ergonomics.
 The look, feel and appeal of something becomes very important.
 How it fits in your hand, how the grip holds, how it throws, sounds and moves are all heavily considered.
 The Se user will want “the experience” of a thing to be enjoyable and free of micro-irritations.
 They will go to great lengths to make that happen in their own life; selecting objects based on their ergonomic and aesthetic appeal.
 They may be fans of designer brands, which are simply those that take the most efforts to maximize user experience.
 This leads inescapably to an appreciation for luxury, which is an extension of their need for completeness of sensational exposure.
 And although they may not always afford the highest luxury, the Se user will often take steps in that direction whenever possible.
 More than others, Se users understand how to create something seamless and often pave the way in domains of design and fashion.
 They will create things with beauty and convenience as priorities, while being simplistic and to the point.
 And due to being an explorer process, Se perpetually seeks newness of experience; leading it to be very contemporary.
 Se gravitates to the latest, causing them to be trendy or at least have a keen understanding of where the trends are and how they’re evolving.